wanga158-mcmaster/riscv-endec/README.md

 ## Some notes

 I decided to make my own encoder after finding only a few available online.
-The one I did find immediiately (https://luplab.gitlab.io/rvcodecjs/) was written in javascript and only usable as a website; it has a nice design, but I wished for a script able to encode/decode multiple instructions at once and on the command line.
+The one I did find immediately (https://luplab.gitlab.io/rvcodecjs/) was written in javascript and only usable as a website; it has a nice design, but I wished for a script able to encode/decode multiple instructions at once and on the command line.
 I'll add on more instructions if I see fit.